delu-twobulls/grunt-springroll/README.md

 **debug** | Alias for **build-debug** task.
 **dev** | Development mode to build the project, this watches source files and auto-rebuilds whenever there's a change in CSS, main JavaScript or assets.
 **dev-main** | Development mode which watches source JavaScript files only and auto-rebuilds whenever there's a change.
 Faster than **dev** because it excludes assets building.
+**config** | Concatinate the JSON source files into a single release configuration file.
+The configuration file is required for all project and contains useful implementation-sepecific information to be loaded at run-time, like level data, sound library, etc. All JS-style code blocks and comments are removed from the source files.
+**config-debug** | The debug version of the **config** task.
 **assets** | Minify all assets JavaScript files **assets-debug** | Combine all assets JavaScript files with source maps for better debugging **libs** | Import and rebuild the external dependencies